 Gift ideas for KIDS–pair this beautiful picture book with woodland creatures (the stuffed kind!) & nature craft stamps for making their own nature greeting cards.*

 Gift ideas for ADULTS–pair Nature’s Friend with Gwen Frostic’s own nature greeting cards and a donation to a cause benefitting our environment.*See below.

-*See bottom of page for environmentally conscious GIFT IDEAS to pair with the book for Earth Day, Easter, spring or any holiday!
-(Along with sources.)
+*Environmentally conscious GIFT IDEAS (and gift sources) to pair with the book for Hannukah, Christmas, Easter, Earth Day or any holiday!
+See below.

 This picture book biography (Sleeping Bear Press; 2018) tells the story behind Gwen Frostic’s famous artwork.
 A pioneering woman, she was a nature artist and early environmentalist from Michigan.
 Gwen sketched in nature, then created striking linoleum block prints.
 Gwen’s beautiful greeting cards and books were known world-wide.